 Confirmation or card to confirm contact

-The Q-codes have 2 portions, the first portion contains some question from one side and the second is its answer from other side.
-And the answer from opposite side is to acknowledge is byn QSL Qedit Scripting Language.
-Thus the use of Q-codes provides very quick and effective radio communication to ham radio operators.
+The Q-codes have 2 portions, the first portion contains some questions and the second has answers.
+Thus, the use of Q-codes provides very quick and effective radio communication to ham radio operators.

-It is noted tha ham operator often use Q code in their normal speech.
-For example one is talking about high level of QRM, the basic meaning of the Q-code is taken and it is understood that there is a high level of manmade interference.
-Similarly Q-code QRP is only using low power.
+It is necessary to note that ham operators often use Q code in their normal speech.
+For example, one could be talking about high level of QRM.
+The basic meaning of the Q-code means that there is a high level of man-made interference.
+The other example is Q-code QRP, which means that there is low power.

-These were used by marine, airborne and even land base communication.
-The meaning of the code was defined by ITU international communication union.
-However they are very convenient to use and such these are liked by most of the ham radio operators.
+In the actual sense, it’s the marine, airborne and even the land base that were using them in their communication.
+The meaning of the code was defined by ITU (International Communication Union).
+However, they are very convenient to use and that makes most of the ham radio operators to like them.